La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 Pan-fried filet of Aveyron ewe's milk lamb, roe of the moment & spinach with quince purée (48€)

-The sober Halle aux Grains extends its luminous, intimate volumes, imagined by architects Lucie Niney and Thibault Marca, along a magnificent arched glass roof, a sort of metal and glass backbone that stretches from the open kitchen to four small private lounges.
-A unique place to discover from midday to midnight, through three periods - lunch, afternoon and dinner - during which the tasting offer evolves.
+The sober Halle aux Grains extends its luminous, intimate volumes, designed by architects Lucie Niney and Thibault Marca, along a magnificent arched glass roof, a sort of metal and glass backbone stretching from the open kitchen to four small private lounges.
+A one-of-a-kind place to discover from midday to midnight, through three periods - lunch, afternoon and dinner - during which the tasting offer evolves.

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains